 Dear Birth mothers,

-I was adopted.
-The woman who gave birth to me took newborn pictures of me, held me for three days, placed a bow in my hair and then handed me to a social worker.
-Within a few hours my adoptive parents straightened the bow and started taking their own set of pictures.
+The woman who gave birth to me took newborn pictures of me, held me for three days, placed a bow in my hair, and then handed me to a social worker.
+Within a few hours, my adoptive parents straightened the bow and started taking their own set of pictures.

-I read a blog written by a birthmother where she begins by apologizing to a child she placed for adoption.
+I read a blog written by a birthmother where she apologizes to a child she placed for adoption.
 The blog begins:

 I appreciate a mother who is concerned for her child.
-But please, birthmothers, for most of us adopted children, life isn’t really that rough.
+But please, birth mothers, for most of us adopted children, life isn’t that rough.

-I’m happy.
 I gained strength from the rough parts.
-I’m happy that I have so many different parts that make up who I am.
+I’m happy that I have so many different components that make up who I am.
 I have learned to love so many people.
-I’m 25-years-old and I am really grateful for the life I’ve lived.
+I’m 25-years-old, and I am really grateful for the life I’ve lived.
 I’m even more grateful that my birth mother was open to having a relationship with me when I was ready.